 Fax: (707) 638-5871

 Office: Wilderman Hall, Rm.
 403

-Nemesia Kelly is an Assistant Professor in the Public Health (PH) Program in the College of Education and Health Sciences.
-As the Program's Field Study Coordinator, her focus is coordinating the Public Health Field Study course and on the development, supervision, and management of student field study placement opportunities for all MPH students.
-She is also Chair of the PH Program Evaluation Committee and serves as the Public Health Practice Manager of the Program's Center for Workforce Development & Public Health Practice.
+Nemesia Kelly is an Assistant Professor and Chair of the Health Equity and Criminal Justice Concentration.
+She coordinates the Public Health Field Study course (PBHC 600-4 & 600-6) and teaches a course on Criminal Justice and Public Health (PBHC 633).
+In addition, Professor Kelly also serves as the Public Health Practice Manager of the Program's Center for Workforce Development & Public Health Practice.

 Master of Public Health, Touro University California - 2013

 Bachelor of Music, California State University, Los Angeles - 2003

 PBHC 600-4 and 600-6: Public Health Field Experience (4 or 6 units)

 The Public Health Field Experience is required for all MPH students.
 As part of the MPH Culminating Experience, this field study is a structured and practical experience in a professional public health setting which allows the student to apply and integrate the knowledge and skills acquired during the didactic period into public health practice.
 Through the Field Study, students apply their academic knowledge to “real world” situations that address public health issues.
 Students conduct field work as interns at public health organizations, which serve as field study placement sites.
 The role of the MPH student intern is to assist partnering organizations with specific public health projects and to promote and support the activities of those organizations that provide comprehensive health services to communities, locally or abroad.
 Student participation should contribute to strategic resolutions, be valued by the Organization, and contribute to meeting its mission and goals.
 Through their field work, students help to build and strengthen working partnerships between field study placement sites and TUC.

 PBHC 633 Criminal Justice and Public Health (3 Units)